Public defender: United States

-The 1963 US Supreme Court case Gideon v.
-Wainwright held that the Sixth Amendment's right to counsel provision requires the government to provide legal counsel to indigent defendants in criminal cases.
+The Fifth and Sixth amendments to the United States Constitution has provided defendants in federal criminal proceedings with a right to counsel since their enactment.
+In 1963, the Supreme Court of the United States applied Sixth Amendment's right to counsel to defendants in state criminal proceedings (under who's authority the vast majority of criminal cases in the country are conducted in) via incorporation in the case Gideon v.
+Wainwright, which requires the state government to provide legal counsel to indigent defendants in criminal cases.
 Different jurisdictions, however, use different approaches in providing legal counsel for criminal defendants who can't afford private attorneys.
 Exactly which defendants qualify as "indigent" also varies by jurisdiction: Often a state will stipulate a maximum income threshold above which a defendant is not considered to be indigent, and thus does not qualify for a public defender.
 This threshold may vary depending on the severity of the crime with which a defendant is charged.
 For example, a defendant's income may be too high to entitle him or her to a public defender in misdemeanor proceedings, but sufficiently low to qualify them as indigent when faced with a felony charge.

 The term public defender in the United States is often used to describe a lawyer who is appointed by a court to represent a defendant who cannot afford to hire an attorney.
 More correctly, a public defender is a lawyer who works for a public defender's office, a government-funded agency that provides legal representation to indigent defendants.
 The court appoints the public defender's office to represent the defendant, and the office assigns a lawyer to the defendant's case.
 In the federal criminal court system and some states and counties, representation is through a publicly funded public defender office.
 The state of Oregon is the only state in which indigent defense is exclusively provided by non-profit firms which are contracted and funded by the state.

 Other courts may appoint private lawyers who have agreed to represent indigent defendants, with appointment being either on a contractual basis, through which the lawyer accepts an agreed number of cases from the court for the term of the contract, or a case-by-case basis.
 The majority of the states in the U.S. employ some combination of these delivery models.